 - SVG - iPhone/iPad.

 3.Properly use it

 I’d recommend always make sure you check the used font license before you use it in commercial/personal purposes.
-Use free fonts or check the fonts available for @font-face embedding list.
+Use free fonts or check for fonts available for @font-face embedding.

 That’s all folks!